MissStrong/ICS2O_Quad_4_2020-2021/Notes/16 - Loop in Processing.md

 }
 ```

-A *for* loop takes these three parts and puts them all on one line.
+A *for* loop takes these three parts and puts them all on one line, separated by semicolons.
+They use the keyword `for`.

 Here is the example from above rewritten using a *for* loop instead.